ComputeCanada/druid-dashboard/README.md

 It would be appropriate to escalate messages of severity `WARNING` or higher.
 `INFO` and `DEBUG` messages should provide value when using logs to diagnose or investigate problems.

+## Documentation

+API documentation is written as necessary and generated using [pdoc](https://pdoc3.github.io/pdoc).
+To generate use `make docs`.